MiloAnton/JS-FTP-SERVER-CLIENT/README.md

 You CAN use any protocol you want [ if interested, you can check and respect the RFCs]

 This text you see here is written with lots of love !
-To get a feel for a great README.md file.
+To get a feel for a truly great README.md file.

 ## Installation